-Welcome to the informational website for Blackboard Learn 9.1 at Oregon Tech.
+Informational for Blackboard Learn 9.1 at Oregon Tech

 Blackboard is the course management software used by Oregon Tech to offer courses via the internet.
 You will login to a secure web site and find instructions, syllabus, course content, email and discussion tools, and any exams, activities, or assignments your instructor has set up for the course.
 Our online courses are not self-paced; they include structure and deadlines to keep you on track.
 Some courses require a proctor for test taking.
 Each course usually includes a separate textbook, which you can purchase online at the Oregon Tech Bookstore.